Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 Diffusion models \cite{sohl2015deep,ho2020denoising} and score-based generative models \cite{song2020score} construct generative dynamics by reversing a noising process \cite{anderson1982reverse,haussmann1986time}, with the drift expressed in terms of score functions \cite{song2019generative}.
 Flow matching \cite{lipman2022flow}, rectified flows \cite{liu2022flow}, and stochastic interpolant methods \cite{albergo2022building,albergo2023stochastic} estimate velocity fields or stochastic dynamics that reproduce prescribed marginals along an interpolation path.
 The stochastic interpolant viewpoint \cite{albergo2023stochastic} highlights in particular the freedom to modify the diffusion coefficient \emph{a~posteriori} without changing the marginals; this is the starting point for our variational analysis.

 Most works in this area use a Gaussian reference at the initial time.
 The point-source setting studied here is motivated by probabilistic forecasting and data assimilation \cite{chen2024probabilistic}, and has been adopted in applications such as weather prediction \cite{kossaifi2026demystifying}, cosmological simulation \cite{cuesta-lazaro2024joint}, and other scientific problems \cite{lim2024elucidating,mucke2025physics,sabti2025generative,chen2025flowdas,schiodt2025generative,yasuda2025probabilistic,horowitz2025baryonbridge}.
 Our contribution is to give a unified variational and analytic treatment of this regime, and to connect it to F\"ollmer processes.
-The variational optimality of F\"ollmer processes have been stated formally in the appendix of our previous work \cite{chen2024probabilistic}, while we formulate it rigorously here.
-The optimal diffusion coefficient identified is also related to the memoryless noise schedule in stochastic optimal control for fine-tuning flow and diffusion generative models \cite{domingo2024adjoint}.
+The variational optimality of F\"ollmer processes was stated informally in the appendix of our previous work \cite{chen2024probabilistic}; we formulate it rigorously here.
+The optimal diffusion coefficient identified is also related to the memoryless noise schedule used in stochastic optimal control for fine-tuning flow and diffusion generative models \cite{domingo2024adjoint}.